CRIME SEQUENCE RECONSTRUCTION

 FOREWORD:

 The destruction of Nordstream pipelines redirected energy flows in Europe and had significant geo-political implications.
+How that happened?
+What preceded it?

-The road to Nordstream crisis had very deep and has old roots.
-It was not a simple sabotage done by amateur group of drunken sailors (216).
+The road to Nordstream crisis had very deep and old roots.
+It was not just a simple sabotage done by amateur group of drunken sailors (216).
 This was confirmed by head of Swedish investigation Mats Ljungqvist in several public statements in 2023 when he confirmed state involvement and excluded pro-Ukrainian amateur groups and chance some private company was behind was very low (214), he also stated that the rogue state had significant resources and knowledge plus he stated that Russia and USA were both excluded in several rounds (058).
 Ukraine was asking G-7 allies, IMF and World Bank to postpone loan payments in the mid September 2022 (085).
 To bite creditors hand by blowing up their main energy artery, despite deliveries being paused, is not convenient.
 There was no strategic gain for Ukraine and the attack on the pipeline could only alleviate negotiations with G7 or even cancelling those fresh deals and possibility of new loans.
+So who did it then?

 Prior to Swedish statements my own investigation, after long and thorough detailed research (001), concluded in April 2023 that elements in UK´s government were responsible for the Nordstream affair (045).
 The original pool of suspects contained 17 states (052).
 All known alternative takes and claims were carefully studied (045), null hypothesis & systematic elimination of possibilities (001) was done, motives including wider geo-political ones studied as well (010), etc. Note that not all material is uploaded to the blog which serves to publish progress and to share data with public.
 One page summary (061).
 Some possible historical character precedent evidence examined (018).
 The first simple crime sequence reconstruction was done in September 2023 after about half year of investigation (064).
 This first iteration was confirmed by all available data, cross-referenced and the investigation continued for next 1.5 years (013).